 This brilliant food is celebrated in a festival in Somerville each year called What the Fluff.

-The festival includes music, Fluff-centric merch, food made with Fluff, and other crazy fun.
+The festival includes music, Fluff-centric merchandise, food made with Fluff, and other fun activities.

 In 2022, What the Fluff took place September 17 in Somerville’s Union Square.

 Have fun at Massachusetts largest fair

 West Springfield, Massachusetts is home to Massachusetts and the New England region’s biggest fair, The Big E.

-The Big E celebrates all things New England with rides, crazy fair food, agricultural competitions and demonstrations, craft booths, concerts, and more.
+The Big E celebrates all things New England with rides, fun fair food, agricultural competitions and demonstrations, craft booths, concerts, and more.

 There’s even a massive building dedicated to each of the New England states, Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.